nxdir-s/go-hexarch/docs/architecture.md

 ## Ports

 The term “ports” simply refers to entry points to the application core.
 They contain (typically technology-neutral) interfaces that make it possible for external entities to obtain a set of rules for communicating with the core.
-Since the ports are essentially just gateways, another agent is necessary to actually make the communication happen.
-These are adapters.
+Since the ports are essentially just gateways, another agent is necessary to actually make the communication happen: the adapters

 ## Adapters